Skip to main content

 The AWS Neuron Operator for OpenShift enables enterprise-grade AI acceleration.
 As AWS continues to invest in purpose-built AI chips and Red Hat enhances OpenShift's AI capabilities, expect more features and optimizations.

-To get started:
+To get started today:

-• Review the operator documentation
+• Review the operator documentation.

-• Check out the kernel module repository
+• Check out the kernel module repository.

-• Explore AWS Neuron SDK documentation
+• Explore the AWS Neuron SDK documentation.

-• Join the discussion in the GitHub repositories
+• Join the discussion in the GitHub repositories.

 The combination of AWS AI chips and OpenShift provides a powerful platform for running cost-effective AI workloads at scale.
 Whether you're deploying LLMs for customer service, content generation, or data analysis, this integration makes it easier and more affordable.